rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

  and are not a reliable method for exegetic interpretation.
 Like the scriptuers themselves, the Book of Isaiah is best understood in unity and not in discrete parts.

-The Book of Isaiah is seemingly quite complicated, with a fractal structure and multiple layers of linear story telling weaved together.
+Often referred to as the *fifth Gospel*, the Book of Isaiah is both prophecy and gospel, with a fractal structure and multiple layers of linear story telling weaved together.
-There are many repeated prophetic themes that apply to the specific historical context of Isaiah's life while simultaneously applying to past and future ages (including the Messianic age).
+There are repeated prophetic themes that apply to the specific historical context of Isaiah's life while simultaneously applying to past and future ages, including the Messianic age.

-The overarching theme of the Book of Isaiah is that of man's rebellion against God, with the inevitable consequences of God's divine justice, followed by God's mercy.
+The overarching theme of the Book of Isaiah is that of man's rebellion against God, with the inevitable consequences of God's divine justice, followed by God's mercy, culminating in the person of Christ.

 !!! quote "Isaiah 1:2 ...
 66:23-24"
     Hear, O heavens, and give ear, O earth!
 For the LORD has spoken: "I have nourished and brought up children, And they have rebelled against Me"